MarPlan/Cell-Li-Gent/README.md

 Executing a full HPO/NAS would burn too many resources and is non trivial considering the theoretically limitless dataset size.
-Hence, I’ll used published hyperparameters and adjust them for a single GPU setup with 80GB.
+Hence, I’ll use published hyperparameters and adjust them for a single GPU setup with 80GB.

 There’s a lot more interesting architectures and combinations